-The department assists and monitors the process of making local laws in Western Australia.
-The department works closely with the Western Australian Local Government Association (WALGA), Local Government Professionals WA (LGPro) and the Parliamentary
+The Department of Local Government, Sport and Cultural Industries (DLGSC) assists and monitors the process of making local laws in Western Australia.
+DLGSC works closely with the Western Australian Local Government Association (WALGA), and the Parliamentary

 Joint Standing Committee on Delegated Legislation in coordinating advice to local governments on the making of good local laws.
 This operational guideline covers many issues on local laws including:

-The Parliament’s Joint Standing Committee on Delegated Legislation has prepared numerous reports commenting on the standard of local government local laws.
-Its most recent Report No 16 and other reports are available on Parliament’s website.
+The Parliament’s Joint Standing Committee on Delegated Legislation has prepared numerous reports commenting on the standard of local government local laws, including Report No 16 which is available on Parliament’s website.

 Section 3.5 of the Local Government Act 1995 (the Act) provides the power for local governments to make local laws to help perform their functions.
 Section 3.7 of the Act states that a local law is inoperative to the extent that it is inconsistent with